vincentaudebert/vincentaudebert.github.io/_posts/2015-09-03-error-callback-not-executed.md

 ---

 Just found a solution to my problem and thought it would be a good idea to share it.
-Few days ago we changed our structure and we are now using factories to call our API.
+Few days ago we changed our structure and we are now using factories to call our API and return promises.

 Unfortunately, we realized that since we made this change our `error` callbacks were not executed anymore.